JuliaSMLM/SMLMSim.jl/docs/src/diffusion.md

 # SMLMSim.InteractionDiffusion
 ## Overview

 This module simulates interacting particles within a box.
+Monomers are consdiered point particles, and dimers and monomers kept at fixed separation.
 At each time step of the simulation, the following actions are taken:
 - If two free monomers are within the reaction radius, they are linked to form dimers.
 - Pre-existing dimers are broken with a probabilty of $p = k_{\mathrm{off}}dt$
-- Monomer position and dimer center-of-mass positions are updated with diffusion simulated as isotropic Brownian motion using thier respective diffusion constant.
+- Monomer position and dimer center-of-mass positions are updated with diffusion simulated as isotropic Brownian motion using their respective diffusion constant.
 - Dimers undergo rotational diffusion.
 - Boundary conditions are applied to the monomer position and dimer center-of-mass